Struggling to find your motivation to sell?

 It’s not about your quota.
 It’s not about some number that someone gives you.

-What’s going to give you the kick in the ass to make that next call?
+So, what’s going to give you the sales motivation to make that next call?
 To set that next meeting?
 To knock on that next door?

 Sales Motivation Tip #3: Break down the activities on a daily basis.